rubenIzquierdo/treetagger_kaf_naf/README.md

 2. TreeTagger itself, which needs to be installed and available on your machine.

 There is one script that will perform the whole installation for you, the script `install_dependencies.sh`.
 This script will install first the KafNafParserPy library and then the TreeTagger and all the models.

-Basically this are the only steps you need to run from the command line to get this treetagger-wrapper installed (**QUICK INSTALLATION**).
+**QUICK INSTALLATION** Basically these are the only steps you need to run from the command line to get this treetagger-wrapper installed
 ```shell
 cd your_local_path
 git clone https://github.com/rubenIzquierdo/treetagger_kaf_naf